Anisa098/Project-COMP-312-Icy-Tower/README.md

 ## Project Structure

-The Icy Tower Game project is structured as follows:
+The Jumpin' Jungle project is structured as follows:

 ```graphql
 ./Jumpin-Jungle/*